 Don't forget you can always watch Blindspot online to catch up on the newest season!

-Kassie King is a staff writer for TV Fanatic.
+Kassie King was a staff writer for TV Fanatic.
+She retired in December 2017.
 Follow her on Twitter.